 Parry was "the first resident Colorado botanist" (Weber's words).
 On and off for twenty years Parry spent his summers in a cabin at the base of Gray and Torrey's peaks.
 He named not only these two peaks but many others, including Mount Eva Peak (for his wife), Mount Engelmann, James Peak, Mount Guyot, Mount Flora, and Parry’s Peak.
 And, of course, he collected voraciously on the flanks and summits of all these peaks.
 Weber says, "Through the distribution of his botanical collections he introduced the Colorado flora to the world".

 As was true of many people of his time, Parry was a believer in the westward expansion of the Unites States, perhaps even a believer in the contested and highly controversial doctrine of Manifest Destiny.
 Certainly Parry wanted his discoveries to be put to practical use; he wanted his discoveries of the beauties of Colorado to entice others to come to Colorado and "build a mountain empire".
 To reach the widest possible audience, Parry not only wrote of his travels and discoveries in scientific publications but, even more often, in newspapers and popular magazines.

 Parry collected over 30,000 specimens during his lifetime; he authored numerous articles, and he provided important material for Watson, Brewer, and Gray’s Botany of California, the first such scientific botanical endeavor for that state.

 In Colorado, Parry collected about one hundred species new to science.
 Seventeen of these species are shown in the photo show below.
 Dozens of species outside of Colorado and seventy-six species in Colorado were named for the King.

 The above information comes from numerous on-line sources and William Weber’s book, King of Colorado Botany, Charles Christopher Parry.
-I thank Dr. Weber for reviewing this article.
+I thank Dr. Weber for reviewing the above information.